seanschoi/cs244/pa3/README.md

   `sudo mn -c`

-8. Run the following command
+9. Run the following command

   `sudo ./run.sh fattree 4 1`

-9. IMPORTANT.
+10. IMPORTANT.
 First run will fail and hang infinitely.
 If you see that the program hangs after "Application Started" message, simply Ctrl+C and end the program, and rerun the run.sh script.

+11. You will see the results being generated.